weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

    SSH, VNC or Remote Desktop.
 WebLab-Deusto guarantees that the server will be executed.
 #. **LabVIEW Remote Panels**.
 They were developed but they caused too many problems.
-   If you are really interested, contact us and we can create more documentation on their support in WebLab-Deusto.
+   If you are really interested, :ref:`contact us <contact>` and we can create more documentation on their support in WebLab-Deusto.
 But at this stage, it simply does not make too much sense.
 It is much better if you support :ref:`LabVIEW as managed <managed_library_server_labview>`.